littlelotta/gupta-jukebox/README.md

 the karmic player uses a simple flexi-flux approach which is found at https://github.com/bright-spark/flexi-flux-webapp and has been tested on all webkit supported browsers, android phones and ios devices without a flaw.

-coded by martin myburgh [ http://about.me/martinmyburgh ] on friday 7 april 2017

 dressed by by little lotta

 aside: